Heavy-baryon chiral perturbation theory approach to thermal neutron capture on ${}^{3}{He}$: Introduction

 In the present work we derive the M1 operators within HBChPT up to \nlo3.
-These M1 operators turn out to contain two low-energy constants (LECs), denoted by $g_{4s}$ and $g_{4v}$, which are the coefficients of two-nucleon contact-term operators.
-These LECs can be fixed by requiring that the experimental values of the magnetic moments of the triton and $\He3$ be reproduced; this is the same strategy as adopted in Refs.~\cite{slp1,slp2}, where the M1 properties of the $A$=$2$ and $A$=$3$ systems were studied in MEEFT.
+These M1 operators turn out to contain two low-energy constants (LECs), denoted $g_{4s}$ and $g_{4v}$, which are the coefficients of two-nucleon contact-term operators.
+These LECs can be fixed by requiring that the experimental values of the magnetic moments of the triton and $\He3$, $\mu(\H3)$ and $\mu(\He3)$, be reproduced; this is the same strategy as adopted in Refs.~\cite{slp1,slp2}, where the M1 properties of the $A$=$2$ and $A$=$3$ systems were studied in MEEFT.
 A remark is in order here on how the short-range contributions are taken into account in MEEFT.
 The basic premise of EFT is that physics pertaining to ranges shorter than the experimentally relevant scale is to be lodged in local operators.
-It means that, provided that a proper renormalization procedure is implemented to the coefficients of local operators ({\it i.e.,} LECs), the renormalization invariance ensures that the net physical amplitudes be independent of the details of short-range physics.
+This means that, provided that a proper renormalization procedure is implemented to the coefficients of the local operators ({\it i.e.,} LECs), the renormalization invariance ensures that the net physical amplitudes be independent of the details of short-range physics.
 We implement the renormalization condition here by adjusting the values of LECs ($g_{4s}$ and $g_{4v}$ for $hen$ and $\dR$ for $hep$) so as to reproduce a set of known experimental data [ $\mu(\H3)$ and $\mu(\He3)$ for $hen$ and the tritium-beta-decay rate for $hep$ ].
-This matching procedure should be done for each cutoff value and for each Hamiltonian adopted.\footnote{The details of the cutoff parameter $\Lambda$ and nuclear Hamiltonians used will be given later in the text.} Differences in short-range contributions calculated for each case shift the values of LECs (which are not physical observables), but the physical amplitudes should remain unaffected if renormalization invariance is to hold.
+This matching procedure should be done for each cutoff value and for each potential adopted.
+Differences in short-range contributions calculated for each case shift the values of LECs (which are not physical observables), but the physical amplitudes should remain unaffected if renormalization invariance is to hold.
 The validity of this scheme can be checked by monitoring the stability of the relevant physical observables with respect to changes in the cutoff parameter $\Lambda$.
 It turns out (see below) that, in the present $hen$ case, the inclusion of the local-operator (or contact term) contributions reduces the $\Lambda$-dependence by a factor of $\sim$5, demonstrating the validity of the adopted renormalization procedure.
 The residual $\Lambda$-dependence may be ascribed to higher order contributions.